UniversityOfHelsinkiCS/lomake/README.md

 ### Yearly assessment

-The current questions of the yearly assessment form can be found in [questions.json](https://github.com/UniversityOfHelsinkiCS/lomake/blob/master/client/questions.json).
+The current questions of the yearly assessment (vuosiseuranta) form can be found in [questions.json](https://github.com/UniversityOfHelsinkiCS/lomake/blob/master/client/questions.json).

 ### Evaluation

-The current questions of the evaluation form can be found in [evaluationQuestions.json](https://github.com/UniversityOfHelsinkiCS/lomake/blob/master/client/evaluationQuestions.json).
+The current questions of the evaluation (katselmus) form can be found in [evaluationQuestions.json](https://github.com/UniversityOfHelsinkiCS/lomake/blob/master/client/evaluationQuestions.json).

 ### Degree reform